Variational Quantum Generative Modeling by Sampling Expectation Values of Tunable Observables: Result

 \begin{prop}[Expressivity of a universal generative model cannot increase further] For any OF-EVS $H_{\vec{\theta}} \coloneq (\mathbb{P}_z, U_{\vec{\vec{\theta}}}, (Q_m)^M_{m=1})$ and any OT-EVS $G_{\vec{\theta}, \vec{\alpha}} \coloneq (\mathbb{P}_z, U_{\vec{\vec{\theta}}}, (O_l)^L_{l=1}, \vec\alpha)$,

 \end{prop}

 Despite the existence of the extremal case of universal EVS depicted in Proposition \ref{prop:no increase universal}, OT-EVSs will generally be strictly more expressive than their analogous OF-EVSs in practice.
-We illustrate the reasoning with a simple example.
+We provide two characteristic examples below.
+The verification of these examples is given in the Supplementary Notes.